zainytech/zainytech/README.md

 - **Code Editor**: `VS-Code` `Replit`
 - **Deployment**: `Netlify` `CI/CD Pipeline using Github & Netlify`

-## 👾Full-Stack Aspirations Fueled by JavaScript and LeetCode
+## 👾Full-Stack Aspirations Fueled by JavaScript
 From concept to creation!
 Solved [LeetCode](https://leetcode.com/zainabrasheed4142/) problems for better understanding of the logic building.
 I built a [Replit](https://replit.com/@zainabrasheed41) playground to showcase my JavaScript journey, and now, I'm diving headfirst into the domain of Next.js to expand my full-stack horizons!

 ## 📮Want to connect with me?